anon-blue/anon.blue/README.txt

-hkjht i was seeing well. its my specliasadas asd asd ass shrastni k hrastnik hra stnikain for too long. it may not open again adterwardo. i tested me!? oh i hope the stars are beautiful. owahsatawawrwarawrwarwarwarYOU WHAT TOPPEST OF THE KEK S THIS IS BRETTY GUD omageance here, but i lived in coocadoo before..... hahaha no youre nhi thereable at all :)                  i'm trapped on this line..  ev erybody libre  Les déconnections sont rapides           ,llllIn fact, I can see it green too and when ItrwvhsrIt's me%!Can someone read this?Maybe from UPGRADE?
+hkjht i was seeing well. its my specliasadas asd asd ass shrastni k hrastnik hra stnikain for too long. it may not open again adterwardo. i tested me!? oh i hope the stars are beautiful. owahsatawawrwarawrwarwarwarYOU WHAT TOPPEST OF THE KEK S THIS IS BRETTY Gvasdfasfance here, but i lived in coocadoo before..... hahaha no youre nhi thereable at all :)                  i'm trapped on this line..  ev erybody libre  Les déconnections sont rapides           ,llllIn fact, I can see it green too and when ItrwvhsrIt's me%!Can someone read this?Maybe from UPGRADE?